-Relevant published information on azatadine was not found as of the revision date.
+Relevant published information on meclizine was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
-None of the reactions required medical attention.[1]
+None of the reactions required medical attention and none of the infants were exposed to meclizine.[1]